aisapatino/writtenpuppy/README.md

-Fork of writtenkitten
+Fork of writtenkitten for personal use

 ------
-Original README
+Original README:

 # ABOUT